 Many drug laws require that specific amounts of a drug be involved in an activity for the activity to be considered a crime.
 If the crime you are accused of committing involved an amount of an illegal drug that does not meet the minimum threshold to be categorized as criminal activity, you may be able to dismiss or lower the charges you face.

 Furthermore, even if you were involved in the use, manufacture, or distribution of an illegal substance, you may be able to show that the substance you had is not the same substance you are charged with having.
 Drugs that look physically similar to the naked eye can often be confused with one another, and mix-ups in drug classification or identification can have important implications for your defense.
+A McKinney, Texas drug crimes lawyer will help prove your innocence.

 In general, it is illegal for law enforcement officials to trick someone into committing a crime that they would not likely have committed unless tricked or encouraged to do so.
 This is called entrapment, and in some entrapment cases, law enforcement officials may provide a defendant with illegal substances before charging them.